 - The library will not store materials and is not responsible for personal property.

-- The use of tobacco and alcoholic beverages are prohibited.
+- The use of cigarettes, e cigarettes, vapes, and alcoholic beverages are prohibited.

 - The library may cancel a reservation with as much notice as possible, if necessary.

 - The room may be used only during normal business hours.

 - Not all of our libraries have meeting room space available.

 - The person signing this contract is responsible for any and all damages to library property which occur during the program.

 - All groups using the meeting room must assign an age recommendation for the stated purpose of their meetings.